Travel to Iraq; Is it safe to travel to Iraq?

 DAY 1: Baghdad city tour

-Some of the group arrived the night before and settled into the hotel, the rest of us took an early morning flight from Dubai, so by the time we got going on day 1 is was lunchtime.
+Some of the group arrived the night before and settled into the hotel, the rest of us took an early morning flight to Baghdad from Dubai, so by the time we got going on day 1 is was lunchtime.
 It was amazing to chat to the people who had thrown their hat in the ring for such a crazy trip.
-Group travel can be a sketchy thing, and I used to hate the idea of it, but since running our GiveBack GiveAway trips, and now this crazy adventure travel, I realise how wrong I was.
+Group travel can be a sketchy thing, and I used to hate the idea of it, but since running our Mudita charity trips, and now this crazy adventure travel, I realise how wrong I was.
 If you travel in the right pockets, within your niche, you attract pretty awesome people, and so it played out.
-New friends everywhere, and even a few of them have signed up for our Nepal charity trip in February (See you there guys, if you’re reading this!).
+New friends everywhere and even a few of them have signed up for our Nepal charity trip in February.
+(EDIT 2020, That was epic!
+We’ve since travelled to Syria and Yemen!)

 After we were free of the masses, we were off to the Al Shaheed Martyrs Monument, the thing I was most looking forward to on the whole trip.
 When I had asked people to join our trip to Iraq, this was the photo I had been using to show the beauty of Baghdad, but I had been inundated with messages telling me we can’t get close to the monument anymore due to security fears.
 And so when we arrived, we weren’t allowed in.
 But after negotiations, we fast forward 10 minutes, and our group of 16 have the whole place to ourselves.
 And this place is beautiful.